-© 1998 CHEMETRON FIRE SYSTEMS, all rights reserved.
-Issued: (11/98) CARDOX IS A REGISTERED TRADEMARK OF CHEMETRON FIRE SYSTEMS.
+© 2000 CHEMETRON FIRE SYSTEMS, all rights reserved.
+CARDOX IS A REGISTERED TRADEMARK OF CHEMETRON FIRE SYSTEMS.
+Issued 9/1996

 The areas of protection considered for any gas turbine power facility are the Turbine Compartment, the Accessories Areas, the Electrical Control and Switchgear Areas, the Fuel Pump Area, and the Generator.
 Protection of the Accessories Areas, Control Room, and Pump House present no unique problems of protection.
+Protection of the generator, usually of the straight-through air cooled type, requires the same protection techniques developed by Chemetr on for the protection of large rotating equipment in steel mills or similar facilities, and will not be discussed here.
 The protection of the Turbine Compartment is of primary concern in this presentation.

-The most common fire hazard occurring in the turbine compartment is the failure of the fuel (natural gas, No. 2 fuel oil, or jet fuel) system, or by leakage of lubrication oils used on the shaft bearings.
-When the gas turbine is operating, it gets very hot, and when it is shut down, it cools rather slowly.
-Outer surface temperatures of the combustion chamber and turbine expander reach 850°F -900°F, which is well above the approximate 494°F auto-ignition temperature of No. 2 fuel oil, or the approximate 700°F auto-ignition temperature of bearing lubricating oil.
+The fire problem in the turbine compartment is represented by failure of the fuel (natural gas, No. 2 fuel oil, or jet fuel) system, or by leakage of lubrication oils used on the shaft bearings.
+The problem is that when the gas turbine is operating, it gets very hot, and when it is shut down, it cools rather slowly.
+Outer surface temperatures of the combustion chamber and turbine expander reach 850°F - 900°F, which is well above the approximate 494°F auto-ignition temperature of No. 2 fuel oil, or the approximate 700°F autoignition temperature of bearing lubricating oil.
 Therefore, if this fuel comes in contact with these hot surfaces in an air atmosphere, a fire can occur.
+To put this fire out momentarily means nothing if, when the agent is dissipated, contact between the fuel and the ignition source still exists.
 Since these units are often unattended and not accessible to follow-up fire fighting, there is no way to effect total extinguishment except through the fire protection system itself.
 Shutting off the fuel to the gas turbine by closing a valve in the fuel line is a part of system design and should limit the fire producing material to the residue in the bottom of the unit.
 This residue may not be in contact with the hot turbine.
 However, contact could exist through failure of the fuel shutoff valve or other abnormal occurrence.
-The pressure in the bearing lubrication system is specifically designed to be maintained while the shaft is rotating so that a loss in the integrity of the lube oil system could force oil under pressure onto nearby hot metal parts.
+The pressure in the bearing lubrication system is specifically designed to be maintained while the shaft is rotating so that a loss in the integrity of the lube oil system could force oil under pressure onto metal parts close by.
+If these parts are hot, and if this rotation is for an extended period, momentary fire extinguishment is of very little value.